-What are government publications?
-It is defined in the U.S. Code (44 U.S.C.
-1901) as "...informational matter which is published as an individual document at Government expense, or as required by law."
-That does not really help, does it?
-First, know that government publications are the same thing as government documents and government information.
-The real difference is technology.
-Government documents were solely print materials but as technology evolved and more tangible formats emerged like microformats and electronic formats, vendors and librarians began to use the term government publications to be more inclusive.
-The law really did not change.
-Government information began to be used as the digital world emerged.
-Again, the law has yet to be changed to be inclusive.
+Defined in the U.S. Code (44 U.S.C.
+1901), government publications are "...informational matter which is published as an individual document at government expense, or as required by law."
+Government documents started as solely printed materials, but as technology evolved and more tangible formats emerged like microformats and electronic formats, vendors and librarians began to use the term government publications to be more inclusive.
 CWU Brooks Library is a government depository library for federal and state government material.

 One place you may always receive help with any government information research is Government Information Online (GIO) where librarians across the United States will assist you.

 Below is a video for fun and to help explain the separation of powers a bit more.
 In order to understand federal government publications, a basic understanding of the framework of the U.S. Government is invaluable.
 How the three branches work together is fundamental.
 An organizational chart of the U.S. Government which shows the three branches of government may be found in the U.S. Government Manual.
 The U.S. Government Manual provides background on the federal government including leadership, agency activities, authority, and programs.
 It also includes historical agency changes, quasi-agencies, boards, commissions, committees, international organizations, bilateral organizations, historical documents, and much more.